-What is the difference between the two specialties in the BBA?
+What is the difference between the three specialties in the BBA?

-You can choose from two specialties: Accounting or Financial Services and Administration.
+You can choose from three specialties: Accounting, Financial Services or Management.

 Accounting is ideal if you plan to earn your Chartered Professional Accountant (CPA) designation or enter the field of accounting.

-Financial Services and Administration will prepare you for wealth planning and securities positions, plus designations such as CFP, PFP, CIM, FMA, CFA, and Mutual Fund Licensing.
+Financial Services will prepare you for wealth planning and securities positions, plus designations such as CFP, PFP, CIM, FMA, CFA, and Mutual Fund Licensing.

 When are courses offered?